- refreshed concepts with latest legislation; math and charts retain 2019 tax bracket values

 - Roll 200k into a separate IRA account

-- Review the results and identify the SEPP Payment for the method selected – $8,025.74 in this example.
+- Review the results and identify the SEPP Payment for the method selected – $11,205 in this example (age 40 was used in this example; be sure to use your real age).

-- Configure the brokerage account to auto transfer $8,025.74 annually starting May 20, 2019.
+- Configure the brokerage account to auto transfer $11,205 annually starting Mar 17, 2022.
 Be sure there is ample settled cash in the account before the transfer date.
-If capital is invested we’ll need to sell shares a few days prior to the auto-withdrawal date to ensure cash is available for the transfer
+If capital is invested we’ll need to sell shares a few days prior to the auto-withdrawal date to ensure cash is available for the transfer.

 - Fill out this form, print to PDF and keep it with your finance files.
 It documents the SEPP configuration used such as start date, calculation method and interest rate should you ever be audited.